Nationwide Building Society Board Terms of Reference

 11. Annual general meeting

 11.1 Members of the Board shall attend the Annual General Meeting, prepared to respond to any questions on the Board’s activities.
-As a minimum, where all members cannot attend, the Society Chair, the Chief Executive Officer and one further Board member will attend.
+As a minimum, where all members cannot attend, the Society Chairman, the Chief Executive Officer and one further Board member will attend.

 The Board shall: